magepages/mpdocs/docs/custom-form/index.md

 #### 4.1.
 Use Snippet

-After Save 1 any form, the form's Snippet will be created in the General tab
+After saving one form, the form's Snippet will be created in the General tab

 ![](https://i.imgur.com/D4GKef1.png)

-- Admin needs to copy the code corresponding to the location you want to insert
+- Admin needs to copy the code to the location you want to show it on.
+The positions can be:
   - CMS Page
   - Phtml
   - Layout
-- Example of inserting into CMS Page - About Us
+- Example of inserting into CMS Page - About Us:

 ![](https://i.imgur.com/Mo9AEHH.png)